 Tape your colorful kites in a window to brighten up a gloomy day.
 Here’s to kite-flying weather heading our way soon!

-Happy creating stained glass kites!
+Happy creating with stained glass kites!